 Emerald Publishing was founded in 1967 to champion new ideas that would advance the research and practice of business and management.
 Today, we continue to nurture fresh thinking in applied fields where we feel we can make a real difference, now also including health and social care, education and engineering.

-Emerald manages a portfolio of nearly 300 journals, more than 2,500 books and over 1,500 teaching cases.
+Emerald manages a portfolio of over 300 journals, more than 3,300 books and in excess of 2,000 teaching cases.
 Emerald Publishing is part of Emerald Group.

 Improving the Emerald customer offering

 Improving the experience for all customers globally is a priority for Emerald.
 As a result we have provided a new web platform, improved rankings and plan for increases in yearly article growth and these are just the start of a journey we have undertaken to enhance the customer experience with Emerald.

 Emerald is a member of the Globally Responsible Leadership Initiative (GRLI), and actively supports research and education worldwide with a number of awards and research grants.
 View a list of awards.

 Emerald works in close collaboration with a number of academic and corporate organizations and associations worldwide, including: the Association to Advance Collegiate Schools of Business (AACSB), the Academy of Management, the International Federation of Library Associations (IFLA), the American Library Association (ALA), the European Foundation for Management Development (EFMD), CEEMAN (Central and East European Management Development Association), amongst others.